You need to understand the difference between amount and number.

 The number of students has increased every year since 2015.

 The verb is in the singular because the main subject here is number.
-The word students could be replaced by another word like cars, newspapers, attacks, etc.
+The word students could be replaced by another word such as cars, newspapers, attacks, etc.

 A number of students have published a campus journal.